connergdavis/secure-ubuntu-server/index.md

 ```

 ### 9.1 Run programs with `firejail`
-There are two ways to run programs inside a `firejail`.
-Programs that work fine on the default profile, or which have a built-in profile, can generally be jailed simply by doing:
+There are a few ways to sandbox with `firejail`.
+The easiest is to tell `firejail` to open the program with the default profile.

 ```bash
 sudo ln -s /usr/bin/firejail /usr/local/bin/some-program # Where some-program is currently at /usr/bin/ or /bin